xyleneqaq/SnakeGame/README.md

 4. **Collision Detection**
 5. **KeyboardMonitoring**:Simple Thread Synchronizing
 ---
-My first programme data.Just realized some basic function...qwq
+My first programming attempt...Just realize some basic function...qwq

 👉Enemy System to be added.

-👉Different Landform Type with different snake response.
+👉Different Landform Type (with different snake response) to be added.

-👉Better UI System (using Winform).
+👉UI System to be uograded.(using Winform🤨)